-BMW flex disc is also referred to as guibo disk or constant velocity joint.
+BMW flex disc is also referred to as guibo disk or constant velocity joints.
 It transfers power from transmission to the rear driveshaft.

 - BMW driveshaft/flex disc / universal joint failure